Rafin31/Assert-backend/README.md

 MONGO_DB_CONNECTION_URI=your_mongo_db_uri
 PRIVATE_KEY=your_ganache_private_key
 RPC_URL=http://127.0.0.1:7545  # Ganache RPC URL
+DAILY_TOKEN=20  # Amount of AT tokens users receive as a daily reward
 ```
 > ⚠️ **Note:** Use the **private key from the first account in Ganache**.